 Tip #4: Launch a mini webinar series about the company with tips, insights and advice for landing an internship or full-time position, how to use your product, AMAs, etc.

-How is your team using Jumpstart during this time?
+How is your team using Canvas during this time?

 Inclusive sourcing — We’re being very targeted with our candidate searches.
 The ability to bulk message and focus on reaching a candidate base that we can’t access via IRL events makes a big difference during this time.